rubensworks/PhD-Thesis/content/generating/discussion.md

 ##### Alternative Implementations
 An alternative way of implementing this generator would be to define declarative dependency rules for public transport networks, based on the work by [Pengyue et. al.](cite:cites syntheticidsgenerator).
-This would require a semantic extension to the engine so that is aware of the relevant ontologies and that it can serialize to one or more RDF formats.
+This would require a semantic extension to the engine so that it is aware of the relevant ontologies and that it can serialize to one or more RDF formats.
 Alternatively, machine learning techniques could be used to automatically learn the structure and characteristics of real datasets and create [similar realistic synthetic datasets](cite:cites machinelearningsyntheticdataset),